MaLoSch/Portfolio-WPTemplate/README.md

 Bugs (descending priority)
 - Not working in IE but working in Edge
 	- Do I care?
-No. IE is dead but I should add a notifaction for people using IE.
+No. IE is dead but I should add a notification for people using IE.
 - Bottom Margin after iFrame > 16 px
 - Look for .project_quotes bugs in Edge, Chrome, Firefox, and Safari
-- Finetune colors
+- Fine tune colors

-Wishlist
+Wish list
 - Highlight color does slight animation when page is loaded for the first time.
 Similar to http://jsfiddle.net/5r8BY/
 	- Color change according to current time of the day.
 (Mornings it goes from dark to bright and in the evening vice versa)
-- Change the way links are presented.
-Underline should be colored while the text is black.
-On mouse-over the text changes to the color and the underline disappears.
-	- Use border-bottom: 1px solid #color;

 Current Plugins
 - Advanced Custom Fields https://wordpress.org/plugins/advanced-custom-fields/
 - All-in-One WP Migration https://wordpress.org/plugins/all-in-one-wp-migration/